Exploring biphasic programming: a new approach in language design

 Another open question is understanding to what degree biphasic programming represents capabilities that can’t be expressed in normal languages.
 Zig needed a new keyword for this comptime thing - but are there other existing languages that let you do this, perhaps in userland?
 Does providing it as a dedicated language feature provide any improved safety or error handling?

-2. According to the Zig docs, comptime expressions are limited in some ways – for example, they can’t call external functions, include return or try expressions, or perform side effects.
-However, a large fraction of the language is available, and the included example shows that comptime functions don’t need to be explicitly labeled as such, which helps make the feature feel more ordinary.
+expressions, or perform side effects.
+However, a large fraction of the language is available, and the included example shows that comptime functions don’t need to be explicitly labeled as such, which helps make the feature feel more ordinary. ↩ -

-3. To simplify the example, I’m using some APIs that don’t exist in Winglang today – for example, if you want to use S3, Winglang instead provides a cloud module with classes that can compile to either AWS or other clouds.
-But I don’t want to complicate the example with the whole dependency injection idea so let’s just pretend there’s an s3 module.
+module with classes that can compile to either AWS or other clouds.
+But I don’t want to complicate the example with the whole dependency injection idea so let’s just pretend there’s ans3